araobp/iot-wireless/README.md

-# Wireless edge for IoT and AI
+# RasPi-based micro platform of wireless IoT and edge AI

 (Work in progress)